Stuart A. Aaronson

-Stuart A. Aaronson, M.D. (born February 28, 1942) is an American author and internationally recognized cancer biologist.
+Stuart A. Aaronson (born February 28, 1942) is an American author and cancer biologist.
 He has authored more than 500 publications and holds over 50 patents, and was the Jane B. and Jack R. Aron Professor of Neoplastic Diseases and Chairman of Oncological Sciences at The Mount Sinai Hospital in New York City until March 2013, when he assumed the title of Founding Chair Emeritus of the Department of Oncological Sciences.
 The current Chairman of Oncological Sciences is Ramon E. Parsons.

 Biography

 Aaronson graduated summa cum laude from the University of California, Berkeley, in 1962, with a degree in chemistry.
 He earned his M.D. from the University of California, San Francisco Medical Center in 1966, and completed a fellowship at the University of Cambridge in England and an internship in medicine at Moffitt Hospital in San Francisco.

 In 1967, Aaronson joined the National Institutes of Health as a Senior Staff Fellow.
 He headed the Molecular Biology Section of the Viral Carcinogenesis Branch from 1970 until 1977, after which he became Chief of the Laboratory of Cellular and Molecular Biology at the National Cancer Institute, until 1993, when he was named Chairman of Oncological Sciences at The Mount Sinai Hospital.